UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 ## Wiki

-The wiki can contains all meeting notes and major design decisions and rationale.
+The wiki can contains all meeting notes and major design decisions, rationale and project management information.
 The wiki can be found [here.](https://github.com/UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/wiki).

 ## Contributors